GameServerManagers/LinuxGSM-Docs/commands/README.md

 # Commands

-Replace `./gameserver` with your actual script name.
+Replace `./gameserver` with the actual script name.
 Every command has a short version, also listed here.

 ## Global commands list